marcusbotacin/BranchMonitoringProject/README.md

 ### Building

-In order to build the many components of our framework, you should include their paths on the compilation project, as shown below:
+To build the many components of our framework, you should include their paths on the compilation project, as shown below:

 ![Including libraries paths](screenshots/compiler.includes.png)